FAQ: Media Player

 Menu Mode: another way of saying Full Navigation Menu.
 This mode is the best choice for those who want to have hardware Blu-ray Player equivalent Blu-ray viewing experience.
 It will start with the navigation menus when the source is loaded, and you can use your keyboard or mouse to do some pre-settings, like subtitle, audio track, etc, before actually watching the movie.
 You can also freely select extras, commercials to see.

-How can I get the Blu-ray movie menu?
+How can I get the navigation menu of the movie being played?

 Option 2 > Get Blu-ray Menu during the playback process: